Skip to main content

 "The Demon" Finn Balor vs. Dominik Mysterio

 - Very odd that this was a street fight, suddenly.
+Especially considering all of the weapons and tables already (or expected to be) used in the coming days.

 - The Demon's entrance is still so cool.
-Kudos to them for keeping it rare, and fresh, and special.
+Kudos to them for keeping it rare, fresh, and special.

 Rhea Ripley vs. Jade Cargill